 Founded in 2011, Siempre Amigos is an NGO partner organization that focuses on social responsibility with the mission to assist low-income families in the rural areas of Guanacaste, specifically in the improvement of living conditions.
 Siempre Amigos facilitates short-term projects with both local and international volunteers.

 Kick off the summer with a thrilling whitewater rafting adventure!
 You will also enjoy an incredible catamaran cruise to the white sand beaches of Tortuga Island and embark on an unforgettable snorkeling escapade amongst tropical fish.
-Taste famous and delicious Costa Rican coffee while learning how it’s grown by the comic troupe at Café Britt and join a Latin dance class.
+Taste famous and delicious Costa Rican coffee while learning how it’s grown at the Doka Coffee Plantation and join a Latin dance class.

 Visit La Fortuna waterfall and relax in thermal hot springs.
 Experience a canyoning adventure in Arenal Volcano National Park.

-Get set for professional surf lessons at Tamarindo Beach, you’ll be on the board in no time!
+Get ready for professional surf lessons at Tamarindo Beach, you’ll be on the board in no time!
 Kick back and relax by an evening bonfire on the beach.

 On this retreat, cool off with a rewarding swim after hiking to a beautiful waterfall.
 You will also enjoy zip-lining over the rainforest canopy and covering yourself at the mud baths.
 Enjoy some downtime by the pool at our eco-resort.